SayHeyD/kubernetes-learn-docs/installation.md

 ## Master installation

-After our preperation we just need to execute ```kubeadm init --pod-network-cidr 10.0.0.0/8``` to initialize our master node.
+After our preperation we just need to execute ```kubeadm init --pod-network-cidr 10.244.0.0/16``` to initialize our master node.
+The network cidr has to be set like this for our network addon to work properly.

 If the installation was successful we will be presented with a console output similar to: